estebanv4/datasciencecoursera/README.md

 # datasciencecoursera
-This repo contains the coursera data scientist specialization codes.
+This repo contains the coursera data science specialization codes.